on the road preparations tools country information links about us contact home

 Luggage Racks

 Son has installed a stainless steel Tubus low rider on the front and a Tubus Logo Expedition at the back.
 The lowrider needed to be adjusted to withstand several years of bags hanging on it and since her front fork didn't have any screw holes in it to keep the lowrider in place, we originally thought clamps would do the job.
 Unfortunately, they just didn't work.
-So we had it welded and put a piece in between; it's very sturdy and it looks great too.
+So we had its welded and put a piece in between; it's very sturdy and it looks great too.
 Better than the real thing!

 In Sary Tash, Kyrgyzstan, Sonya's Tubus back rack was welded to the main frame of the bike (unintentionally) after both attachment eyelets on either side of the bike frame broke off completely (see follow-up below).